Clients often call me claiming they have a wrongful termination case. Usually the conversation goes something like this:

-Me – “Do you have a contract that says they can’t do that?”
+Me – “Do you have a contract saying you can't be fired for that?"

 “No – I don’t have a contract.”

-“Then you are probably an at will employee, which means they could fire you for just about anything.”
+“Then you are probably an at-will employee, which means they can fire you for just about anything.”

-In that case, Keveneny v.Missouri Military Academy, No. SC89925 (Feb.
-9, 2010), a school teacher was told by his superiors that one of his students might come to classes with bruises and that the teacher should not report the potential child abuse.
-This is in direct conflict with a state statute that requires teachers to report possibly child abuse.
+In one of the cases the court decided, Keveneny v.Missouri Military Academy, a school teacher was told by his superiors that one of his students might come to classes with bruises, and that the teacher should not report the potential child abuse.
+This order directly conflicted with a state statute that requires teachers to report possible child abuse.